vishaldhiman28/Outlook-Automation/README.md

 # Outlook-Automation
-A simple way to login outlook using seleium.
+A simple way to login outlook using selenium.